 Other Ways to Keep Your Critters Warm

 If you have a draft-free shelter with good bedding, lots of hay, and plenty of water, often times your farm animals won’t need much else to stay warm!
 Baby animals, older animals, animals with short coats, and animals with health issues may need extra precautions like blanketing and heating lamps.

 Many horses, goats, sheep, and other farm animals grow long, thick coats to prepare for the cold, and may not need any blanketing; however, it really depends on the individual animal as well as the owner’s preference.
 Many horse owners use blankets in the winter so that their horses’ coats don’t grow quite as long, making it easier to ride year-round.
 Other owners prefer to not blanket at all and their horses seem to do fine.
 If you’re clipping your horses (or other animals) coats at all, then blanketing is likely a must.
 Additionally, when a sudden drop in temperature occurs, it is important to consider whether or not your animals will need blanketing.
 Keep an eye on them to determine how they are doing in the cold.
 Shivering is a very clear indicator that they could use a blanket, or an extra source of heat (from shelter, bedding, etc.).
 Below you can see we have a mid-weight blanket on TJ when it gets to be in the 20’s and below, while Justin doesn’t need any blanketing as he has grown such a long and fuzzy winter coat!
 You can also see the sweaters we use to keep our baby goat warm.
-They are actually xs dog sweaters, like this, that you can likely find at a pet store.
+They are actually xs dog sweaters, like this one: Red Christmas Reindeer Holiday Festive Dog Sweater for Puppy Small Dogs, X-Small (XS) Size, that you can find online or in store.